buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcBeamType.md

 The material of the IfcBeamType is defined by the IfcMaterialProfileSet or as fall back by IfcMaterial and attached by the IfcRelAssociatesMaterial.RelatingMaterial.
 It is accessible by the inverse HasAssociations relationship.

-> NOTE&nbsp; It is illegal to assign an IfcMaterial to an IfcBeamType, if there is at least one occurrence of IfcBeamStandardCase for this type.

 The shared profile definition is defined by assigning an IfcMaterialProfileSet (see material use definition above).
 The IfcMaterialProfile refers to the subtype of IfcProfileDef that is the common profile for all beam occurrence, if used.
-It is only applicable if the IfcBeamType has only occurrences of type IfcBeamStandardCase (see definition of IfcBeamStandardCase for further information).
+If an IfcMaterialProfileSet is used, all occurrences must have a corresponding IfcMaterialProfileSetUsage.

-> NOTE&nbsp; The attribute ProfileName of the IfcProfileDef subtype, referenced in IfcMaterialProfile should contain a standardized profile name according to local standards.
+> NOTE  The attribute ProfileName of the IfcProfileDef subtype, referenced in IfcMaterialProfile should contain a standardized profile name according to local standards.
 However, an additional geometric representation of the profile is necessary (such as IfcExtrudedAreaSolid).
 An importing application is allowed to check for the existence of the profile name: in case of identifying it as a standardized name, the corresponding profile geometry and possibly other cross sectional properties can be read from a library.
 Otherwise the geometric representation and possible non geometric IfcProfileProperties have to be used.

 ### Type Body Geometry